Peter Mathieson (nephrologist): University of Edinburgh

-Mathieson became Principal and Vice-Chancellor of the University of Edinburgh in February 2018.
-He will be the highest paid figure in Scottish Higher Education with a benefits package exceeding £400,000.
+Mathieson became Principal and Vice-Chancellor of the University of Edinburgh in February 2018, succeeding Sir Timothy O'Shea in the role.
+He is the highest paid figure in Scottish Higher Education with a benefits package exceeding £418,000.
+When he began at the University of Edinburgh, Mathieson had a £342,000 salary, which was less than he was paid at HKU.
 While the university said the salary was set in relation to vice chancellor pay at similar sized universities, it was criticised by the University and College Union during the UK-wide dispute between university staff and management over pensions.
-The £342,000 salary is less than Mathieson was paid at HKU.
-He has lectured to undergraduate medical students on his specialism in kidney disease at Edinburgh.
+In response, Mathieson told The Times, "I had no negotiations – they made me an offer and I accepted it."